EricCheyne/Text-Generator/README.md

       - Keep in mind that every generated pseudo-sentence should be in a new line.

       - You should only print the output of the current stage and not the previous one.
 The name of the file that contains the corpus should be given as user input.

+  - Example - The output of your program should have the same formatting as shown below.
+    - Input: corpus.txt
+      - Output: I sent men over the Wall every night.
+        Kill him!
+Kill all who understand the law.
+        They say 1,000 slaves died building the Great Keep at Winterfell.
+        Queen Margaery.
+She walked in on Craster's Keep on the Iron Throne.
+        They say 1,000 slaves died building the Great Keep at Winterfell.
+        And why is the wheel our queen when she needed me the most.
+        Dothraki omens.
+I waited 17 years ago there came a night with no regrets.
+        Ah, yes.
+You shall now be held accountable.
+        Don't cry.
+It will all be for you.
+        Never understood why some knights felt the tears freeze on their own.

 - References
   - JetBrains Academy